NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Login to MSU's Training and Password System**

-- Within 3 days of receiving the email, navigate to TAPS.
+- Within 3 days of receiving the email, navigate to `TAPS <https://taps.hpc.msstate.edu>`_.
 - Authenticate using your username and your temporary password.

 .. note::